kumarankit0411/PythonDoc/README.md

 - Access to documentation of a particular function of a particular module

 # TO-DO
-- Add functionality to show documentation of external packages(this version only supports built-in packages)
+- Add functionality to show documentation of external modules(this version only supports built-in modules)
 - Add functionality to show documentation of built-in functions like round() and type()
+- Pull requests are welcome(Your name will appeat in author list if merged)

 # Author
 Ankit Kr.
 Singh